All Episodes

 I mean, there's nothing better.

-There is not in, I don't care what endeavor you um are engaged in, if you can somehow manage to go about it confidently, changes everything.
+If you can somehow manage to go about it confidently, changes everything.

 And back then, our side had that confidence because it came from on high.

-And it was, it's it's always is going to be one of the most frustrating things to me is that after those eight years, it didn't take long.
+And it was, it's always is going to be one of the most frustrating things to me is that after those eight years, it didn't take long.

 The American people thought it was safe to go back and vote for Democrats.